 In August, 2012, Maxx received his certificate for his AKC Canine Good Citizen (CGC) 10-step test.
 The instructor commented to me at the time how she’d never seen an intact male so calm and laid back.
+Maxx has his AKC Advanced Canine Good Citizen title (CGCA).
 In May 2013, he received his Award of Distinction from Therapy Pals a therapy dog group of Golden Triangle Dog Club in Denton, TX, recognized by AKC.
-Maxx is working toward his AKC Therapy Dog Title (THD) and once he completes 50 visits and Therapy Pals confirms to AKC, he will receive his THD title.
+Maxx has achieved his AKC Therapy Dog Advanced Title (THDA) after completing 100 visits).
 Maxx and I went through 4 weeks of training and then Maxx had to pass a test and I had to pass a written test.
 We were mentored for 3 months before we received our certificate.
 We graduated the day we attended the Special Olympics in Arlington, TX.
 We visit nursing homes, children events, rehab centers, at least twice a month, sometimes more if schedule permits.
 Maxx is such a natural and his instructor said I could quote her after his Special Olympics and then his visit at Dr. Ozier’s Patient Appreciation Party:

 “I think Maxx is an exceptional dog and I am glad he loved being with the kids.”